sinamalakouti/CDDMSL/README.md

 ## Pre-trained files

-Please download pre-trained parameters from Google Drive by clicking [here](https://drive.google.com/drive/folders/1KrXv2KgX5dIBBuPglYsc13oIjh7HRzcG) (will be updated soon to cover all parameters)
+Please download pre-trained parameters from Google [Drive](https://drive.google.com/drive/folders/1KrXv2KgX5dIBBuPglYsc13oIjh7HRzcG).
+Will be updated soon to cover all parameters)

 You can find checkpoints required for both training and evaluation in the google drive.
 Some of the available parameters are:
 - RegionCLIP pretrained parameters
 - Text Embedding (VOC)
-- Text Embedding (Cityscapes):
+- Text Embedding (Cityscapes)
-- Vision-to-Language Transformer:
+- Vision-to-Language Transformer
 - Real-to-Artistic Parameters
 - Adverse-Weather parameters